Purchases through our links may earn us a commission.

-If you’re looking for the best laptops under $300, you have to understand that, at this price point, compromise is the name of the game.
-Cheap laptops have to sacrifice a lot to reach that sub $300 price point, and the most common way to do it is to use last-gen screens.
+If you’re looking for an ultra-affordable laptop, you have to understand that, at this price point, compromise is the name of the game in this part of the laptop market.
+Ultra budget laptops have to sacrifice a lot to stay under the $300 price point, and the most common way to do it is to use last-gen screens.
 Displays are usually sub 1080p resolution, without punchy colors, impressive contrast, or high brightness.

 Chromebooks are cheap machines based on an operating system revolving around a web browser.
 They are perfect for lightweight users looking for a notebook they can use for media consumption, web browsing, social networking, some light workloads (word processing, excel work), and doing homework.
 And there are some ultra-cheap Chromebooks on the Amazon Renewed store that sells used and refurbished electronics.

 The Dell Chromebook 11.6 is one of those ultra-cheap devices.
 It costs less than $100 while offering specs that should be good enough for basic usage.
 You have a dated dual-core CPU that should still be good enough for light work and media consumption, an 11.6-inch, 768p screen that won’t leave anyone impressed, and a surprisingly solid selection of ports.

 The device features two USB ports (one is USB 3.0), an SD card reader, and a full-sized HDMI.
 If you’re looking for a 1080p Netflix machine that you can easily connect to a TV or monitor, this could be a solid choice.
 Other specs include 4 gigabytes of memory (standard at this price point) and only 16GB of SSD storage.
 Not great, but good enough for a web-based machine.